-Witnesses: Motorcyclist trapped under Ford Mustang killed in two-vehicle crash
+Motorcyclist trapped under Mustang in fatal crash

-SAN DIEGO — A motorcyclist was killed in a two-vehicle crash Saturday on the Mission Valley (8) Freeway in the University Heights community of San Diego, said police.
+SAN DIEGO — A motorcyclist was killed Saturday in a crash with a Mustang on Interstate 8 near University Heights, police said.

-The crash on the westbound freeway, east of the Jacob Dekema (805) Freeway, occurred at 2:49 a.m., the California Highway Patrol reported.
+The crash occurred on the westbound side of the freeway just before 3 a.m., according to California Highway Patrol.

-CHP confirmed with FOX 5 that the male motorcyclist was riding a Kawasaki Ninja motorcycle when it collided with a roadway for an unknown reason.
-The victim was ejected from his motorcycle.

-According to sources at the scene, the biker was trapped under a Ford Mustang.
+CHP told FOX 5 the male motorcyclist had been riding a Kawasaki Ninja motorcycle when he crashed and was ejected from his bike.
+Sources at the scene said the man became trapped under a Ford Mustang.

 All lanes of the westbound freeway were re-opened at 6:06 a.m.